jiko/stopabadcure/_posts/2013-09-24-how-we-started.md

 When I began asking friends what they thought about the proposal, their reaction, almost to a person, was the same as mine: Bad tax.

 Gut feeling affirmed, I decided to jump in.
-I registered the committee with the Jackson County Election Board on Aug.
-27.
+I registered the **Committee to Stop a Bad Cure** with the **Jackson County Election Board** on Aug.
+27, the day after the County Legislature voted to put the tax proposal on the ballot.

 So, who am I?
 I am Jim Fitzpatrick, a proud Kansas Citian for more than 40 years.
 I married a Kansas City woman, Patty Corteville, in 1985, and we have two children — a 25-year-old daughter, Brooks, and a 24-year-old son, Charlie.